 Vintage executed a formal farm-in agreement with Somerton Pty Ltd (a subsidiary of Cooper Energy Limited) on 21 February 2019, which replaced the previously executed Heads of Agreement and, on execution of the Joint Operating Agreement, Vintage became the operator of PEP 171.

-Vintage earned its initial interest of 25% by agreeing to pay for costs associated with the permit through to the end of the Victorian government onshore gas exploration and production moratorium period, as well as undertake a prospectivity review as permitted under the moratorium.
+Vintage is earning its initial interest of 25% by paying for costs associated with the permit through to the end of the onshore gas exploration and production moratorium period, as well as undertaking a prospectivity review as permitted under the moratorium.
 Vintage has the right to acquire a further 25% interest by contributing 65% of the cost of a 100 km2 3D seismic survey up to an agreed cap.

 The prospectivity of the Penola Trough has been greatly enhanced by the new field discovery in the Sawpit Sandstone made by Beach Energy at Haselgrove‑3/ST-1.
 This well was drilled in a nearby licence in late 2017.
-Beach Energy reported (ASX, 11 January 2018) a gas column extending over a gross interval of 104 metres, of which 25.6 metres is net gas pay.
-The well was production tested and flowed at a tubing constrained rate of 25 MMscf/d through a 36/64” choke at a well head pressure of 2,700 psig.
+Beach Energy reported a gas column extending over a gross interval of 104 metres, of which 25.6 metres is net gas pay.
+The well was production tested and flowed at a tubing constrained rate of 25 MMscf/d through a 36/64” choke at a well head pressure of 2,700 psi.
 In addition, a gross gas column of 11.6 metres was intersected in the shallower Pretty Hill Sandstone, with estimated net pay of 8.5 metres.
-This well represents a significant new play discovery with an extensive gas column and has stimulated a renewed phase of exploration in the region.
+This well represents a significant new play discovery and has stimulated a renewed phase of exploration in the region.